 In addition to family stories, each issue contains LGBTQ friendly resources for building and nurturing your family.
 Thinking of parenting or expanding your family through foster care, adoption or reproductive technology?
 Want to find an LGBTQ friendly private school or summer camp for your child?
 GPM can assist with your parenting journey.
 Explore our web site for infant classes, preschools, private day and boarding schools, day and sleepaway camps, and family vacation ideas.
 Also find family building resources, assisted reproduction and surrogacy resources and adoption and foster care agencies.

 Angeline has 20 years of magazine publishing experience, having created and produced five magazines in the course of her career.
 In the late 1990s, becoming a parent inspired Angeline to create Gay Parent Magazine.
+Angeline was a Grand Marshal in the 2000 Queens Pride Parade.
+In 2013, she received a Community Leadership Award from the Queens Pride House at their 16th Anniversary Benefit.
 Originally from Hawaii, she enjoys spending her leisure time with her partner Susan and their daughter.
-Photo by Bella Schaefer.